Update: ‘Design’ section updated.

 Starting in 2024, the full-width display should filter further down the Mercedes range, with the new GLC Electric and the CLA Electric in line to receive the optional feature.
 In the MBUX Hyperscreen, three separate displays sit beneath a 56-inch, gently curved piece of glass and look like a single display floating on the dashboard.
 One of the three displays is an LCD unit located in front of the driver and serves as the instrument cluster.
 Then there’s an OLED central display that supports touch input.
 The third display is for the front passenger, and that is also an OLED touchscreen.

-Made in two factories
+Made in USA

 Production of the next-gen Mercedes EQC SUV is likely to take place at the Mercedes-Benz plant in Bremen, Germany, and the Beijing Benz Automotive Co., Ltd. (BBAC) in Beijing, China.
-We don’t say this just based on the fact that these factories make the current-gen EQC.
+We don’t say this just based on the fact that these factories made the first-gen EQC.
 We’ve learned that Mercedes-Benz and Daimler Greater China are hiring to prepare for the production of MB.EA-M platform-based models in these factories.

 Expected Specifications